arangodb/arangodb-java-driver/docs/Drivers/Java/Reference/Cursor.md

 ArangoCursor.getStats() : Stats
 ```

 Returns extra information about the query result.
-For data-modification queries, the stats will contain the number of modified documents and the number of documents that could not be modified due to an error (if ignoreErrors query option is specified);
+For data-modification queries,
+the stats will contain the number of modified documents and the number of
+documents that could not be modified due to an error (if `ignoreErrors`
+query option is specified).

 **Examples**